kheiro-bellahcene/kheiro-bellahcene/README.md

 ---

 ## 🎓 Academic Background

-- 🇫🇷 **Master's Degree in Perception of Mobile Autonomous Systems** – University of Évry, Paris-Saclay, France
+- 🇫🇷 **Master's Degree in Perception of Mobile Autonomous Systems** – University of Évry Paris-Saclay, France
 - 🇩🇿 **Master's Degree in Control Systems** – University of Tlemcen, Algeria

 ---